TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          en

    Description
+         .. deprecated:: 9
             This setting will be removed in v10.
 In v9, language settings from the :ref:`Site configuration <t3coreapi:sitehandling>` are used by default and the TypoScript settings act as fallback.

          ISO 639-1 language code for the default language (that is :ts:`sys_language_uid = 0`).